SolaceLabs/solace-pretty-dump/README.md

 ```

-### No Payload: indent = '00' or '000'
+### No Payload: indent = '00', '000', or '0000'

-These two modes will still parse the payloads (for validation and possible filtering) but not display them.
+These modes will still parse the payloads (for validation and possible filtering) but not display them.
  - `00` will still pretty-print the User Properties
  - `000` will compact the User Properties onto the same line
+ - `0000` will not display the User Properties at all (just a count)

+Note: when portions of the message, payload, etc. are not displayed, they are still parsed and searched when using regex Filter `--filter` option.

 ### One-Line Mode: indent < 0

 Removes the majority of SdkPerf-like message metadata printing, only showing the topic and payload per-line.
-Valid values are between -1 and -250, and specify how many chars of the topic are displayed.  indent = -36 in this example.
+Valid values are between -1 and -250, and specify how many chars of the topic are displayed.  indent = -34 in this example.

 ```
 pq-demo/stats/pq/sub-pq_3-c222      {"red":0,"oos":0,"queueName":"pq/3","slow":0,"rate":0}